ezios/teams-call-records-api/README.md

 ![Configure Subscription](https://www.tnext-labs.com/GitHub/teams-call-records-api/configure-subscription-n.png?raw=true)

-Additonal details about the NCRONTAB expressions can be found here:
+Additional details about the NCRONTAB expressions can be found here:
 [Timer trigger for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp)

 #### 9. Test Call

 :telephone_receiver: Run a couple of test calls and check if the data gets stored in the Kusto cluster.
 Keep in mind that it will take up to **15min.** until the Graph API will send the call id to the configured webhook.
-Furthermore, also consider the additonal time (default: 5min.) configured in the Time Trigger function **tcr_ingest_trigger** when the function should run. *(More details can be found in the next section)*
+Furthermore, also consider the additional time (default: 5min.) configured in the Time Trigger function **tcr_ingest_trigger** when the function should run. *(More details can be found in the next section)*

-:mag_right: You can verfiy this by using the following query:
+:mag_right: You can verify this by using the following query:
 ![Kusto Check Count](https://www.tnext-labs.com/GitHub/teams-call-records-api/kusto_check_count.png?raw=true)